artcuddy/project5-foodsnap-frontend/README.md

 ### I have listed some of the resources I used for inspiration and in researching how to create the foodSNAP app.

--   Building a blog application with Django <a href="https://djangocentral.com/building-a-blog-application-with-django/" target="_blank"><strong>HERE</strong></a>

--   Code Institute "Moments" helped me setup the initial code for foodSNAP.
+-   Code Institute "Moments" tutorial helped me setup the initial code for foodSNAP.

 -   All the foodSNAP receipes are from <a href="https://www.bbcgoodfood.com/" target="_blank"><strong>BBC Good Food</strong></a>